MiguelAxcar/gravity-forms-as-composer-dependency/README.md

 ```

 ## Enjoy the rewards of your efforts
-Hoping it gives you more time for your beloved pursuits, like backing an incredible environmental volunteer project =0)
+I hope it gives you more time for your beloved pursuits, like backing an incredible environmental volunteer project =0)
 [![Buy a fruit tree sapling](https://img.shields.io/badge/Buy%20a%20fruit%20tree%20sapling-support-%23FFDD00.svg?style=flat-square&logo=buy-me-a-coffee&logoColor=white)](https://www.buymeacoffee.com/frutourbano)

-Did you get very inspired by the idea of volunteers establishing community orchards, focusing on preserving endangered fruit tree species and empowering underserved communities?
+Did you get very inspired by the idea of volunteers establishing community orchards for feeding, focusing on preserving endangered fruit tree species and empowering underserved communities?
 Kindly consider supporting the Urban Fruit (Fruto Urbano) initiative on Catarse! [![Support on Catarse](https://img.shields.io/badge/Support%20on-Catarse-%23ED6D3D.svg?style=flat-square&logo=catarse&logoColor=white)](https://www.catarse.me/frutourbano)

 ## Plus: Automation - Why not give it a whirl?